tobyperrett/lmr/README.md

 ## Bibtex

-When using the code proposed,, please cite our paper:
+When using the code or method, please cite our paper:

 ```BibTeX
 @inproceedings{perrett2023,